nhanth87/NFT-Auto-Battle-Bot/README.md

 ## config
 ![main](/image/config_1.png)

-1. Ddd your monsterId and how many battle you want it to fight in every round
+1. Add your monsterId and how many battle you want it to fight in every round
        - Example that monter r6 can have 3 fight in one round
        - You can also modify your monter by using this menus